Ethical use of animals in medicine testing

 EMA supports the implementation of Directive 2010/63/EU and the 3Rs principles in the EU, by:

-- identifying how they can be implemented in regulatory testing;
+- identifying how the 3Rs can be implemented in regulatory testing;

-- developing guidance for medicine developers and manufacturers;
+- developing scientific guidelines for medicine developers and manufacturers;

 - providing recommendations on 3Rs methods in the European Pharmacopoeia to help marketing authorisation holders comply with new or revised measures;